What is conformity assessment

 What is conformity assessment?

-- Governments want to protect their populations from unnecessary risks.
+- Governments have it easier to verify the resilience of infrastructure and are better able to protect their populations from unnecessary risks

-- Buyers want proof about a product's or system's safety, performance and reliability.
+- Buyers receive proof about a product's or system's safety, performance and reliability